FlaviaTG/BioPopWork/README.md

 done
 ```
 #### Create format for PSMC
-If you want to run all samples make a loop in a job.
+If you want to run all samples, make a loop in a job.
 See job example ``
 ```
 fq2psmcfa sample.TGCGAGAC.aln.sam.sort.bam.UNPLACED.consensus.fq > sample.TGCGAGAC.UNPLACED.consensus.psmcfa
 ```